secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 reproducing similar output as the paper, such as performance metrics, is not enough, the artifact must actually do what it claims to do.
-You are not expected to understand every single line of code, but you should be confident that the artifact overall matches the paper’s description.
+You are not expected to understand every single line of code, but you should be confident that the artifact overall matches the paper's description.

 **Most of your time should be spent auditing artifacts, not debugging them**.
 If you run into issues such as missing dependencies, try to quickly work around them, such as by finding the right package containing the dependency for your operating system and letting the authors know they have to fix their instructions.
-However, it is the authors’ responsibility to make their artifacts work, not yours.
+However, it is the authors' responsibility to make their artifacts work, not yours.
 You do not need to spend hours trying to debug and fix complex issues; if you encounter a non-trivial error, first ask your fellow evaluators if they encountered it too or if they know how to fix it, then ask the authors